hgcl/clara-le/pages/posts/9-new-website-for-2021.md

 ### [Piranesi (2020)](<https://en.wikipedia.org/wiki/Piranesi_(novel)>)

 As usual, I spent way too much time in the fantasy / sci-fi section.
-With its mythological, dreamy setup, <cite>Piranesi</cite> really reminded me of _[Circe](https://en.wikipedia.org/wiki/Madeline_Miller#Circe)_ by Madeline Miller—which I loved.
+With its mythological, dreamy setup, <cite>Piranesi</cite> really reminded me of _[Circe](https://en.wikipedia.org/wiki/Madeline_Miller#Circe)_ by Madeline Miller — which I loved.
 This novel by Susanna Clarke will probably not be in the antilibrary very long as I intend to read it _very_ soon.

 ### [Children of Time (2015)](<https://en.wikipedia.org/wiki/Children_of_Time_(novel)>)

-I know nothing about the author—Adrian Tchaikovsky, but I know I love smart sci-fi and space odysseys that dive into civilization building.
+I know nothing about the author — Adrian Tchaikovsky, but I know I love smart sci-fi and space odysseys that dive into civilization building.
 I am adding it here for next time I will be in this kind of mood.

 ## Discovered